 The course instructors are Eleanor Haley and Litsa Williams, founders of What’s Your Grief, PhotoGrief, and Grief in Six Words.
-Both Litsa and Eleanor have experience with photography and have written expensively on the topic of using photography to explore grief.
+Both Litsa and Eleanor have experience with photography and have written extensively on the topic of using photography to explore grief.
+They are mental health professionals who collectively have nearly twenty years of experience working in grief and loss.
 If you want to get a feel for their work please check out PhotoGrief, What’s Your Grief on Instagram, or Eleanor Haley’s ‘Mother Daughter Life’

 How does this course work?

 The course will take place on the WYG School (here) over the course of 6 weeks.
 Each week a new set of lessons will be made available as well as an ‘assignment’.
 As soon as the lesson goes out, conversation will open up on the class forum around that week’s lessons and assignment.
 At the end of the week, participants can post their work from the week and provide feedback to other participants.